sonnyt/just/README.md

 ### Does Just work with ES Modules?
 Currently, Just only supports building ES Module files.

-### What's the REPL usecase?
+### What's the REPL use case?
-Just REPL enables you to directly execute TypeScript files on Node.js without precompiling.
+Just REPL enables you to execute TypeScript files on Node.js directly without precompiling.
 It serves as a replacement for [ts-node](https://www.npmjs.com/package/ts-node).

 ### Does Just compile alias paths?
 Out of the box, Just supports build and runtime path aliases.
 All output file alias imports are replaced with relative paths.

+### What happens to my non-JavaScript/TypeScript files?
+If your source directory includes noncompilable files (i.e., JSON, SVG, etc.), Just automatically copies them to your output directory.

 ## Roadmap
 - Build watch option